cooljeanius/Son_Of_The_Black_Eye_Easy_Edition/README.txt

 09 Shan Taum the Smug: just gold tweaks (at first); I also tried to make Shan Taum's side persistent, but then later decided against it.
 Gave Shan Taum some guards if he is attacked (since I'm only trying to make the main objectives easier here, not the bonus objectives), and an income.
-10 Saving Inarix: I made it much easier to save Inarix here.
+In later versions: add another keep, more gold/income tweaks, modify Shan Taum AI and recruits, give Shan Taum more gold if you try to play too aggressively 10 Saving Inarix: I made it much easier to save Inarix here.
 I turned Thelarion from an Elvish Champion into an Elvish Hero here, and since he keeps coming back in later missions, I made (or at least tried to make) his side